HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 5. Safety/section 5-4 Batteries.md

 ### Section 5.4: Batteries

 Ah, batteries—the lifeblood of portable ham radio!
 Whether you're operating from a mountaintop or preparing for emergencies, these portable powerhouses keep us on the air.
 But like any good superhero, they come with their own kryptonite.
-Let's dive into the world of batteries and learn how to harness their power safely and effectively.
+So, let’s unpack the world of batteries and see how to use them safely and effectively.

 #### Types of Batteries